n-WN/my-stars/README.md

 *   [recuraki/cphb-ja](https://github.com/recuraki/cphb-ja) - (JA)Competitive Programmer's Handbook

-*   [CTeX-org/lshort-zh-cn](https://github.com/CTeX-org/lshort-zh-cn) - A Chi­nese edi­tion of the Not So Short Introduction to LaTeX2ε

 ## Logos

 *   [Lessica/XcodeAnyTroll](https://github.com/Lessica/XcodeAnyTroll) - Run app from Xcode, without any code signature, but with any entitlements.
 Based on TrollStore.